ChristianMarzahl/CarND-Advanced-Lane-Lines/writeup_template.md

         return mtx, dist
 ```

-The following gif visualize the process of extracting the checkboard corners.
+The following gif visualizes the process of extracting the checkboard corners.

-The function undistort_image apply the undistortion matrix and distortion coefficient on the passed image.
+The function undistort_image applies the undistortion matrix and distortion coefficient on the passed image.

 ```python
     def undistort_image(self,img):